-I may have a few qualities but being handyman isn’t one of them.
-Or wasn’t !?
-You will learn about handy things in Luanda, or at least you will have many opportunities 🙂 By now I have learned or at least improved my skills of changing a car tire; change and charge a car or generator battery; I have even charged the generator battery using the car; I have learned how to bleed the water pump and change the water pump’s pressure tank.
+I may have a few qualities, but being a handyman isn’t one of them.
+Or wasn’t it!?
+You will learn about handy things in Luanda, or at least you will have many opportunities 🙂 By now, I have learned or at least improved my skills of changing a car tire, changing and charging a car or generator battery; I have even charged the generator battery using the car; I have learned how to bleed the water pump and change the water pump’s pressure tank.

 #4 The Three Companies

 One thing I have learned during our life in Angola is that renting in Luanda has its own uniqueness – you need to be aware of the three companies.
 Meaning?
 You have to make sure that you can substitute the public companies: TCUL (transports) EPAL (Water), and EDEL (Electricity).
 Although they exist and provide the services, they are just unreliable!